Information regarding browser or device support

 What credits are available to a custodial parent?

 The best way to calculate the child tax credit is with an expert, but the credit is largely based on your income and number of dependents you have.
 You will need to complete Schedule 8812 (“Credits for Qualifying Children and Other Dependents”).
-The credit phases out—meaning you cannot claim it—for single taxpayers and heads of household whose income is $200,000 or more in the tax year.
+The credit phases out—meaning the credit amount reduces until it is $0 and you cannot claim it—for taxpayers using the single, married filing separately and head of household filing status whose income is $200,000 or more ($400,000 for married filing jointly) in the tax year.

 Dependent care credits